-- 13.1 Planning Permission - 13.1.1 Following extensive stakeholder consultation, an outline hybrid planning application for the remaining area of Acton Gardens Master Plan was submitted for consideration by Ealing's Planning Service.
-Outline permission was subsequently granted in December 2018 following the receipt of a positive Stage II response to the application from the Mayor of London and a resolution to grant by Ealing's Planning Committee.
+13.1 Planning Permission

-- 13.1.2 A reserved matters application for Phase 8.2 and 8.1 was submitted to Ealing's Planning Service in December 2019 (195428REM) in relation to the construction of one apartment building varying in height from 2 10 storeys, comprising 334 new residential homes. - 13.1.3 Planning consent was granted at the 17th June Planning Committee for Phase 8.1 and 8.2.
+- 13.1.1 Following extensive stakeholder consultation, an outline hybrid planning application for the remaining area of Acton Gardens Master Plan was submitted for consideration by Ealing's Planning Service.
+Outline permission was subsequently granted in December 2018 following the receipt of a positive Stage II response to the application from the Mayor of London and a resolution to grant by Ealing's Planning Committee. - 13.1.2 A reserved matters application for Phase 7.2 was submitted to Ealing's Planning Service in January 2021 (211783REM) in relation to the construction of one apartment building varying in height from 6 12 storeys, comprising 185 new residential homes.
+The application was approved by the Council's Planning Committee on 19 May 2021 and a decision notice was issued on 24 May 2021.